Not real news: A look at what didn’t happen this week

 A roundup of some of the most popular, but completely untrue, headlines of the week.
 None of these stories are legit, even though they were shared widely on social media.
 The Associated Press checked these out; here are the real facts:

-NOT REAL: UPDATE: Alabama Election Officials Found 5,329 More Dead Folks Who Voted For Jones
+NOT REAL: UPDATE: Alabama election officials found 5,329 more dead folks who voted for Jones

 THE FACTS: Alabama Secretary of State John Merrill dismissed the viral story that over 5,000 of the votes for Democrat Doug Jones in Tuesday’s special U.S. Senate election were cast by the dead.
 “There are not 5,000 dead people on the voters rolls unless they died today,” Merrill told the AP Thursday.
 The story is one of several false claims that cropped up after Jones’ victory over Roy Moore.
 Merrill also denied reports that vans of people in the country illegally voted in the race, and that University of Alabama football coach Nick Saban got all the write-in votes.
 The state has not begun counting the write-in votes, he said.